Social Media & Influencer Marketing

 How Startups Are Nailing Their Launch on Product Hunt

-The launch process for a startup in any industry is universal: come up with a great idea, make a demo version of it to show off, attract some investors and then profit once you hit the market with a finished product.
+The launch process for a startup in any industry is universal: come up with a great idea, make a demo version of it to show off, attract some investors, and then profit once you hit the market with a finished product.
 Of course, as industries have evolved, so have the tools.
-It’s every generation’s aim to uncover a new way to get startups into the public eye.
+It’s every generation’s goal to discover a new way to bring startups into the public eye.

-Previous eras relied on door- to-door salesmen, mailings and TV and radio ads to launch a product.
-While some of those tools are still around today, a modern twist is absolutely needed so that today’s startups can carve out a place in a busy market.
+Previous eras relied on door-to-door salesmen, mailings, and TV and radio ads to launch a product.
+While some of those tools are still in use today, a modern twist is absolutely necessary so that today’s startups can carve out a place in a busy market.

 In a 2016 interview with Groove’s Alex Turnbull, Product Hunt founder and CEO Ryan Hoover outlined his philosophy, passed down from his father: Find a hole, and fill it

-Hoover found a big hole and came up with a way to fill it.
-A meeting place for those with prospective startups, the site relies on word of mouth to strengthen or weaken individual cases through up or downvotes from users.
+Hoover discovered a significant gap and devised a method to fill it.
+A meeting place for prospective startups, the site relies on word of mouth to strengthen or weaken individual cases through upvotes or downvotes from users.
 If you can get enough upvotes to move off the Upcoming feed, where all startups begin, you’ll move on to the site’s front page and the Featured feed.

-The range of products on offer are all over the place.
-Techies will enjoy the phone and mobile apps, while books and other items are available for consideration.
+The range of products on offer is diverse and extensive.
+Tech enthusiasts will enjoy the phone and mobile apps, while books and other items are also available for consideration.
 It’s even where Ship Your Enemies Glitter began as well.
-Within 24 hours of the website’s launch hitting social media, the interest forced the creator to put the website up for sale.
+Within 24 hours of the website’s launch, the interest forced the creator to put the website up for sale.

 The site prefers to feature startups that are ‘new’ – not only efforts from first-time developers, but items that have been significantly updated from well-known companies.
 They also allow creators with items that aren’t well-known to post their startup, even though the item isn’t technically new.

-Apps that have rebranded can also qualify to get listed.
+Apps that have undergone rebranding can also qualify for listing.
 If you’re more of a writer, then Product Hunt may not be for you, as the site doesn’t accept articles and blog posts.
 Contract services also aren’t accepted on the site.

 Still feel overwhelmed?
 We’ve got some tips to make sure your Product Hunt experience is a great one: